antistereov/singularity-core/README.md

 They provide a secure way to enhance user account security.
 The related class is [`UserTwoFactorAuthController`](baseline/src/main/kotlin/io/stereov/web/user/controller/UserTwoFactorAuthController.kt).

+- **GET /user/2fa/start-setup**: Sets a token that enables the 2FA setup.
 - **GET /user/2fa/setup**: Retrieves the setup information for two-factor authentication.
 - **POST /user/2fa/setup**: Set up two-factor authentication for the user.
 - **POST /user/2fa/verify-login**: Verifies the user's 2FA code and logs in the user.